 The more complex planning challenges come into play with the net investment income portion of the new tax.
 But with help from a financial adviser and careful execution of a well-designed plan, there may be ways you can potentially reduce net investment income and, thus, the potential impact of this new tax.

 One possible strategy would be to shift some of your investments with taxable earnings into municipal bonds and municipal bond funds, whose earnings are excluded from the MAGI and the net investment income calculation.
-They also provide a double potential benefit of not triggering the surtax on other investment income and are also excluded from the Medicare surtax.
 Additionally, investments that produce taxable interest or that pay dividends could be held in a tax-deferred account like an IRA or possibly a tax-deferred annuity.

 You may also consider owning a form of permanent life insurance, as the cash value of these polices when withdrawn is not considered net investment income.